mkirsche/VariantValidator/README.md

 ## MergeVariants

-This software merges VCFs from multiple sources
+This software merges VCFs from multiple sources.

 ### Running